I devote this section to the magical and mysterious items I might encounter in my studies.

 A Scarab Beetle is an adorable little amulet that is highly sensitive to media.
 When activated, they can intercept patterns rejected by Nature.

-Specifically anything connected to my person casts a pattern that has no meaning to Nature, the scarab steps in and prevents the mishap.
+Specifically when anything connected to my person casts a pattern that has no meaning to Nature, the scarab steps in and prevents the mishap.

 Whatever.
 Go my scarab.